2022 Transformation Competition

 Transformation projects must propose an interdisciplinary approach that integrates different disciplinary approaches to bring a novel perspective to address the research challenge.
 Proposals must explain how the disciplinary perspectives, methodologies and techniques will be integrated and must demonstrate that the team has the required expertise to execute the interdisciplinary approach.
 The proposal must also explain why an interdisciplinary approach is required and/or the added value of this approach to the research problem.

-The team must demonstrate a commitment to EDI, demonstrating diversity by meaningfully engaging members of underrepresented groups, including the four designated groups (women, Indigenous peoples, members of visible minorities and persons with disabilities).
+Actions taken are expected to remove barriers and provide opportunities for the meaningful integration of individuals from all groups, including the four designated groups (women, Indigenous peoples, members of visible minorities and persons with disabilities).

 In the context of the Transformation stream, high risk refers to the novelty of the proposed approach to the challenge.
 Proposals will have to explain: